joesphan/Fullmotion-Racing-Sim/README.md

 * Custom driver board

 Software:
-* Figure out how to grab data from BeamNG, either by simulating a controller, or directly grabbing lua
+* C# implementation of sending BeamNG MotionSim data to a serial port, with a UI to control the strength etc.
 * FPGA dev, find the equations for caluclating triangle based on the input data

 Hardware:
 * dumping the air compressor idea because of the major lack of portability.
-* HFT corded drills, attached to an ACME rod.
-There might be issues with 3000RPM not being enough.
+* HFT corded drills attached to a rack and pinion system, or belt drive.

 Calculations:
 * lengths of actuators for a equalateral triangle seat base of 1m sides